bplmaps/cartinal/guides/mass-parcels.md

 Select `Download Shapefile` and unzip / extract the download.

 ::: danger
 The data inside this data folder, when unzipped will look very messy and confusing.
-If you are new to working with shapefiles, it may be helpful to read our <a target = "_blank" href ='https://geoservices.leventhalmap.org/cartinal/resources/guides/file-formats.html'>Common GIS File Formats: Shapefile Guide</a> first.
+If you are new to working with shapefiles, it may be helpful to read our <a href ='./file-formats.html'>Common GIS File Formats: Shapefile Guide</a> first.
 :::